apache/geode/Troubleshooting-File-Descriptors.md

 	     29     290    4037

 ###vsd
-Another way to determine whether there is an FD issue is to use *vsd* to display the open and maximum FD values contained in a given GemFire statistics archive.
+Another way to determine whether there is an FD issue is to use `vsd` to display the open and maximum FD values contained in a given GemFire statistics archive.
 ####VMStats
 The chart below shows **VMStats fdLimit** and **fdsOpen** values.
 In this case, the application ran out of FDs.
 ![VMStats](images/troubleshooting_file_descriptor_image001.gif)

-The JVM also contains FDs for files and (mainly) sockets that have been closed.
-It maintains these FDs until a GC cleans them up.
+The JVM will also maintain references to FDs for files and (mainly) sockets that have been closed until a GC cleans them up.
 This condition is referred to as a soft FD leak.
 It results in a saw-tooth pattern in the **VMStats fdsOpen** values.
 An example is shown in the chart below.
 ![VMStats](images/troubleshooting_file_descriptor_image002.gif)
 ###gfsh
-The *gfsh show metrics* command can be used to show the FD limit (**fileDescriptorLimit**) and number of open FDs (**totalFileDescriptorOpen**) of a member.
+The `gfsh` **show metrics** command can be used to show the FD limit (**fileDescriptorLimit**) and number of open FDs (**totalFileDescriptorOpen**) of a member.
 An example is:

 	show metrics --member=server1 --categories=jvm